refaktor/rye/INTRO_3.md

 ## About those turtles

-Someone once said "Turtled all the way down".
+Someone once said "Turtles all the way down".
 We've learned in this page that in Rye (do dialect) there is:

 * Rye values all the way down
 * Expressions all the way down